PubSec-Security-DevNet/poncho/README.md

 1. Clone the Poncho repository. `git clone https://github.com/PubSec-Security-DevNet/poncho.git`.
 2. Install dependencies using `pip install -r requirements.txt`.
-3. (Initital Setup Only) Copy config.yaml.example to config.yaml and edit.
+3. (Initial Setup Only) Copy config.yaml.example to config.yaml and edit.
 Add Umbrella and OpenAI API credentials and make other modifications as required. `cp config.yaml.exmple config.yaml`
 4. Run the web application using `gunicorn --preload --workers=4 --bind 0.0.0.0:8000 poncho:app`.
     - Note, this example will run the web application without SSL on port 8000.
 See gunicorn documentation or proxy the app behind Nginx, Apache, or other web server to add SSL.
 5. Access the web interface at: `http://localhost:8000`.